Key takeaways

 What payment types do your customers use?

 If your customers typically use traditional credit and debit cards for payment, your POS terminal options are virtually endless.
-If your customers prefer to pay with digital wallets on their smartphones, though, you could lose sales if you can’t process those payments.
+However, if your customers prefer to pay with digital wallets on their smartphones, you could lose sales if you can’t process those payments.
 If you are a new business, look at what POS terminals your competitors use to help you determine what payment types are popular with your target customers.

 How concerned are you about chargebacks?

-Chargeback disputes and “friendly fraud”—where customers dispute charges for legitimate purchases with their card provider—have continued to rise.
+Chargeback disputes and “friendly fraud” — where customers dispute charges for legitimate purchases with their card provider — have continued to rise.
 A majority of merchants, 74%, reported an increase in friendly fraud in 2023, which was a 10% increase from 2022.
 Some industries are harder hit than others; businesses selling services tend to have higher chargeback rates than businesses that sell physical products.

 If chargebacks are an issue for your industry, you should ensure that you have the most current POS terminal technology available.
 EMV chip card readers are a must, and you should partner with a POS provider that shares your chargeback concerns; they will be the most likely to adopt new POS terminal technology when it is available.